Structured Neural-PI Control for Networked Systems: Stability and Steady-State Optimality Guarantees: Problem Formulation

-\textbf{Optimal resource allocation at the steady state.} In addition to optimize the transient period performance, we also want to optimize the steady-state cost, i.e. the cost of maintaining the system outputs at the desired value $\Bar{y}\mathbbold{1}_n$.
+In addition to optimizing the transient period performance, we also want to optimize the steady-state cost, i.e. the cost of maintaining the system outputs at the desired value $\Bar{y}\mathbbold{1}_n$.
 For example, the frequencies in a power system (in North America) should be very close to 60 Hz~\cite{sauer2017power}.
-Since there are many ways to set generator power output (i.e., $\bm{w}$) to achieve this, the operator needs to find the one that minimizes the generation cost.
+Since there are many ways to set steady-state generator power outputs to achieve this, the system operator needs to find the one that minimizes the generation cost.
+Let $C_i(\cdot):\real\mapsto\real$ be the cost function for the external control of node $i\in\mathcal{V}$.
+The optimal resource allocation problem is The goal is to enforce that the external control $\bm{w}^*$ at the steady state solves~\eqref{eq: allocation_optimization}, which indicates that the setpoints of the control action settle down to the optimal resource allocation solution.